Device Lock and Security Code

 - [More functions may appear in the following OS releases]

-NOTE: Even if you set your Automatic locking to “Not in use” (affecting the touch screen lock), you will still be prompted to enter the Security code for the actions described above.
+NOTE: Even if you set your Automatic locking to “Not in use” (affecting the touch display lock), you will still be prompted to enter the Security code for the actions described above.

 There is no way to disable the Device lock.